Query

 You can configure metrics to compute:

-- Count of distinct values in a column
+- count of distinct values

-- Row count
+- row count

 Dimension (Key)